cloudflightio/cloudflight-platform-spring/README.md

 The Cloudflight Platform also provides some modules that help you create Unit or Integration Tests.

-As described in the section dependency management, the platform dependency `platform-test-bom` automatically adds JUnit5, AssertJ and MockK to your `testImplementation` configuration.
+As described in the section dependency management, the platform dependency `platform-spring-test-bom` automatically adds JUnit5, AssertJ and MockK to your `testImplementation` configuration.

 While those modules are handsome in each module and can be used everywhere, there exist additional test modules within the